-Last year, Kylie Jenner took to her website to discuss her ever-changing hair color.
-“I’ve just had this addiction to changing my hair,” says the reality star turned business mogul.
+A few years ago, Kylie Jenner took to her website to discuss her ever-changing hair color.
+“I’ve just had this addiction to changing my hair,” said the reality star-turned-beauty mogul.
 “It makes me feel like a new person.
 I love feeling different, and I love leaving the house knowing that nobody has ever seen me this way.
 It’s hard for me to go back to styles I’ve worn before; I don’t always like my normal short, black hair.
 That look makes me feel like I’m going back in time.
 It’s like I'm going back to that moment a year ago and I just don’t want to be in that space.”
-The key word here is “addiction.”
+The key word that made us raise our eyebrows here is “addiction.”
 Having such a strong connotation, it begs the question: Can you actually be addicted to dyeing your hair?
-Jenner ends the quote talking about needing to change her hair to avoid feeling like she’s regressing, but can this need to be different be classified as an actual addiction?
-And for all other individuals who find themselves reaching for the box dye or going to the salon more often than not, is there an emotional link there to be aware of?
+Jenner concludes by saying that she needs to change her hair to avoid feeling like she’s regressing, but can this need be classified as an actual addiction?
+And for all other individuals who find themselves reaching for the box dye or making frequent trips to the salon—is there an emotional link there to be aware of?
 We turned to two psychologists to find out.

-Heather Silvestri, Ph.D., says that exhibiting an addictive behavior is the mind’s desire for a reward system.
-Ready for some science?
-“The Mesolimbic-Dopamine system [the pathway in the brain where dopamine is carried from one area of the brain to another] is always on the lookout for rewarding stimuli.
+Heather Silvestri, PhD, says that exhibiting an addictive behavior is the mind’s desire for a reward system.
+In scientific terms: “The Mesolimbic-Dopamine system [the pathway in the brain where dopamine is carried from one area of the brain to another] is always on the lookout for rewarding stimuli.
 Any behavior that trips these wires is likely to be repeated.
 And because the neurochemical reward is short lived, the person seeks to engage in the behavior again and again.
 This is the compulsive nature of addiction,” she explains.

 So, can you become addicted to dyeing your hair?
 The answer isn’t definitive.

-Dyeing your hair, whether you’re clinically addicted to it or not, has a drying effect on your mane.
-Below, shop some of our favorite color-safe products that revive brittle strands!
+Dyeing your hair, whether you’re clinically addicted to it or not, may dry out your hair without the proper products.
+Below, check out some of our favorite color-safe products to revive over-dyed hair.

 Ed. note: Quotes have been edited and shortened for content.